opensanctions/site/_content/faq.md

 If you provide another API that uses the OpenSanctions data, we’d love to hear about it and link to it from this site.
 Please take note of the [commercial licensing](/licensing/) rules if you do so.

+### Does OpenSanctions use the same identifiers as Wikidata?

+Nicely spotted, yes!
+OpenSanctions uses Wikidata QIDs for all humans which we've been able to match between both databases.
+This makes it easy to link up additional data from Wikidata, or other databases which utilise the same identification scheme.

+While OpenSanctions does match persons against [Wikidata](/datasets/wikidata/), we don't do the same for other legal entities like companies or organizations.
+Wikidata talks about corporation as social constructs ("X is a large Russian oil company"), while sanctions apply to these entities in their most strict legal sense, where one corporation is often composed of hundreds or thousands of indidivual entities.
+Instead of Wikidata, we're matching company records only to other company-centric databases like [OpenCorporates](/datasets/opencorporates/).

 ### Can I contribute a new data source?

 Yes, we’re open to contributions.
 We're particularly keen to add sources that include information from criminal cases, and family and associates of politically exposed persons.
 Please write a GitHub issue or join our team Slack in order to get started.